Changissnz/extreme_ends__thoughts/README.md

 value to today's American context.
 See, comedic material is only funny in some settings.
 No one wants to live in a circus.
 Rather, people pay extra to attend a circus, once in a big while.

+The recurring theme of these quotes is bloodthirst.
+Bloodthirst is usually typified as a wildly inappropriate subject for humor.
+There's always a choice with drinking the kool-aid.

 ![image info](Gemini_Generated_Image_nysq7enysq7enysq.png)

 - "The guaranteed way to stop dealing with micro-aggressions is to kill the micro-aggressor."